This is the house I designed with the Thai kitchen that holds water

 Life is too short.
 Few of us have time for cleaning under beds, maintaining painted moldings, sopping up water around sinks and showers, etc. or working to pay others to do it.
 Why not apply the resourceful human mind to our living spaces, scrutinize and compare every type of house: European, Asian, Native American, etc. and invent ones that suits our needs?
 Most of us are devoting our lives to paying for a house and our waking hours to cleaning and repairing it.
 Aren't time, space, & nature the ultimate luxuries?

 Few of us have time to clean or maintain large many roomed, many bathed houses..
 Even supervising maids or maintenence crews takes time.
-Few of us have the time to do the things we love: trees, gardens, camping, skiing, adult ballet (or trombone or karate) classes, raising orchids, etc!
-A house should be planned to give us freedom!
-For more detail CLICK HERE
+Few of us have the time to do what we love: trees, gardens, camping, skiing, adult ballet (or trombone or karate) classes, raising orchids, playing with our kids!
+Houses should be planned to give us freedom!

 The first floor is the concrete slab, polished & sealed.
 The plush wool rugs that I designed & had custom made in Thailand & the antique baby grand sit on the concrete floor for a relaxed but elegant combination.
 Concrete, if sealed is already dirt colored and easy to maintain.